 New Brunswick NJ Receiving Stolen Property Lawyer

 In the eyes of New Jersey state law, the receipt of stolen property supports and encourages the original acts of theft and burglary.
 As a result, New Jersey takes the crime of receiving stolen property very seriously.
 The statute outlining this type of theft is quite broad, and therefore these charges are often riddled with particular legal issues.
-In some cases, there is high potential for unknowing innocent people to be charged with receiving stolen property.
-Therefore, it is vital to seek out and retain the representation of an experienced criminal lawyer who will diligently litigate and argue on your behalf.
-As founding attorney, Will Proetta Esq., has represented clients on a wide array of criminal and municipal charges throughout New Jersey.
+In some cases, there is a high potential for innocent people to be charged with receiving stolen property.
+We put together this article to provide vital information for defendants charged with receiving stolen property under 2C:20-7 in New Jersey.
+You’ll see throughout this page we address several common questions we regularly come across from clients and we also provide an analysis of the applicable law for receiving stolen property.
+Charges for possessing stolen property, like other felonies, are serious offenses and that’s why we always recommend you seek out and retain the representation of an experienced criminal lawyer who will diligently litigate and argue on your behalf.
+If you would like more information about how our law firm may be able to help you, feel free to read our reviews and visit partner, Will Proetta’s attorney profile.
+Like all of our lawyers he has represented many clients for receiving and possessing stolen property as well as a wide array of other criminal and municipal charges throughout New Jersey.
 If you or your loved one has been arrested for receiving stolen property in Cranbury, East Brunswick, Edison, South Plainfield, New Brunswick, South Brunswick, Piscataway, Spotswood, or elsewhere in Middlesex County, then contact our office, conveniently located in Edison, to set up a free initial consultation with a criminal defense lawyer at (732) 659-9600.

 New Jersey Receiving Stolen Property Law N.J.S.A.
 2C:20-7